delpinolisette/delpinolisette.github.io/flask_start.md

 ### **Step 6: Forms**
 1. To have forms on your web app, install Flask-WTF for forms.
   * in order to do this, when inside your ``env``, install by ``pip3 install flask-wtf``
   * _optional_ :if you have the time, read the source code, especially `form.py` - enlightening to see how the FlaskForm class was written!
 This step is completely optional.
   * _optional_: if you have the time, read the source code for `wtforms` as well, especially `\fields\core.py` for a look at how the fields `StringField, PasswordField`, etc, were created!
 Completely optional step, just for the nerds.
 3. Now you need to store a `SECRET KEY`. :
     * It's good practice to have a separate configuration page for all your variables, but since this is presumably your first Flask app, and is probably not going into production, go ahead and write it in ``MyApp.py`` for simplicity.
     * Under ``MyApp = Flask(__name__)``, write: `app.config['SECRET KEY'] = 'veryGoodSecretHashOfYourChoice'`.
 If you can, generate it randomly!
 4. Form Creation:
-  * You need a class representing the model for your form, so I reccomend creating a `forms.py` file/module.
+  * You need a class representing the model for your form, so I recommend creating a `forms.py` file/module.
   * Remember my class and variable names are merely educational, do not name your variables/classes the same way - use descriptive, useful names.
   * In `forms.py`, :
     - import flask-wtf and wtform fields with:
     ``` python
     from flask_wtf import FlaskForm
     from wtforms import StringField, PasswordField, SubmitField # put any field types you need here!